 We pride ourselves on providing the very highest standards of general anaesthetic and surgical care.
-Because we know Levi is the most important pet in the world to you, we treat Levi like our own and he will receive similar care to what you would expect when you go to hospital.
+Because we know Levi is the most important pet in the world to you, we treat Levi like our own and he will receive similar care to what you would expect when you have anaesthesia.